Oskar-Mikael/randomize-app/README.md

 # Randomizer Application
-How to install:
+How to use:
-1. Download the zip file
-2. Extract the folder and place it where you want it
-3. Open *index.html* in your browser
-4. Start using the app
+1. Visit the Github pages page for the app: https://oskar-mikael.github.io/randomize-app/
+2. Add start adding items and randomize

 For quick access, save the website as a bookmark in you browser to quickly open it.